US Cash Products-Midwest diesel up on demand, refinery work

 Cycle 2 Chicago gasoline 1.00/2.00 cents over, while Cycle 3 barrels were pegged at either side of flat to the screen.

 Chicago ULSD was firm, with barrels talked at 13.00/14.00 cents over, up a penny.
-(Reporting by Kristen Hays in Houston and Jeffrey Kerr in New York; Editing by Sofina Mirza-Reid and David Gregorio)
+(Reporting by Kristen Hays in Houston and Jeffrey Kerr in New York; Editing by Sofina Mirza-Reid)

 * Absolute Software Corp - company expects total f2017 revenue between $92.0 million and $94.6 million